reveny/Android-GUI-Injector/README.md

 # Build and Installation
 Android Studio is required: https://developer.android.com/studio  <br />

+# Note
+The library you want to Inject needs to be compiled for the target architecture, otherwise it will not work. <br />
+Example: <br />
+Arch: x86 (Emulator) -> x86 Library needs to be Injected

 # Credits
 Android-Ptrace-Injector by me: https://github.com/reveny/Android-Ptrace-Injector <br />
 LibSu by topjohnwu: https://github.com/topjohnwu/libsu <br />